akeneo/pim-helpcenter/content/updates/2020-10/2-Better-manage-product-models-and-variants-in-the-grid.md

 ::: meta-data type="New" features="Productivity" available="early October" link-to-doc="../articles/enrich-products-variants.html#display-products-with-variants"
 :::

-The product grid also benefits from a new `Variant` display option at the top of the grid.
-Use it if you want to list your variant products in the grid, or keep them grouped by product models.
-Thanks to this new option, you do not need anymore to first click on a product model to access its variants.
+The product grid also benefits from a new `Variant` display option above the grid.
+Use it if you want to see your variant products individually in the grid, or keep them grouped by product models.
+Thanks to this new option, you no longer need to click on a product model to access its variants.
 What a time saver!

 ![Variant display option](../img/variant-product-display-option.png)